Mahoney/docker-compose-watch/README.md

 somewhere in your path (`/usr/local/bin` or something) where it will win.
 It delegates to `docker compose`.

+Run `docker-compose up --build --watch` and then when you edit files in that directory the relevant images will be built & containers recreated.

 Known weaknesses:
 * It just uses pwd rather than parsing the yaml to decide which contexts to use
 * It’s pretty inefficient because it doesn’t know about `.dockerignore` - so a